erlandoss/rating.api/readme.md

 This search input-field is also not handled for user-error and will simply not give any response to the user if no match was found.

 yarn test yields 23.93 %Stmts on All files.

-Requirements for B-grade has not been met as Web-Sockets have not been implemented.
-Regarding requirements for D-grade most have been met, yet PUT and DELETE have not been implemented.

-The application does not have a a detail-page for the items.
-The application does not have a completed way for users to rate items, and therefore all data presented is hardcoded mock-data.